Wilson NXT 17 String Natural

 Comments: This is a great string overall.
 I play high school doubles, and it works like a charm.
 Great

 spin, touch, and actually, a good amount of power!
-It is a little hard to feel the ball perfectly from the baseline, but works great for
+It is a little hard to feel the ball perfectly from the baseline, but works

 volleys.
 The only minus is that it doesn't last very long at all.
-The strings are frayed after about a week and a half of matches and
+The strings are frayed after about a week and a half of

 practice.
 After approx. 13 hours, the string is about to pop.